flywire/lo-p/docs/39-Forms_API_Overview.md

 Nevertheless, manipulating a form from code can be useful.
 This chapter starts with an overview of the forms API, and then looks at how data input into an existing form can be processed using listeners.
-This isn't the standard way of adding behavior to

-!!! note "Topics"
-   An Overview of
-the Forms API;
-Examining a Text-based
-Form; Attaching
-Listeners to a View
-Example folders: "Forms
-Tests" and "Utils"
-forms; that capability is typically handled by macros coded in Office Basic (for example, see chapter 13 of "Getting Started with LibreOffice" and chapter 9 of the "Base Handbook").
+This isn't the standard way of adding behavior to forms; that capability is typically handled by macros coded in Office Basic (for example, see chapter 13 of "Getting Started with LibreOffice" and chapter 9 of the "Base Handbook").
 I'll be looking at how to code form macros in Chapters 48 and 49.